8 Strategies for Dealing With the Toxic People in Your Life

 This is especially important if you’ve been in a toxic relationship for a long time or you grew up around people who used words as weapons.
 They may have demeaned, marginalized, or dismissed you or other family members and then rationalized their behavior by saying, “They’re only words"; denying that they were ever said (a form of gaslighting); or asserting that the real problem was your sensitivity.
 Refusing to answer you or ignoring you is also abusive behavior of the silent variety.
 It’s clear to most everyone that lying is toxic but so is telling partial truths or a carefully edited version of events and then, once challenged, blaming you for not asking the right questions.
 (This was a ploy of a toxic person I knew who also happened to be a lawyer.)
 The bottom line is that emotional and verbal abuse are never OK.

-This piece draws on the research done for two of my books: Quitting—Why We Fear It and Why We Shouldn’t—in Life, Love, and Work (New York: Da Capo, 2015) and Mean Mothers (New York: William Morrow, 2009).
-My new book, Daughter Detox: Recovering From an Unloving Mother and Reclaiming Your Life (2017) offers self-help and strategies.
+This piece draws on the research done for two of my books: Quitting—Why We Fear It and Why We Shouldn’t—in Life, Love, and Work and Mean Mothers.

 Copyright © 2016 Peg Streep